coolmanekin/DePaul-Cybersecurity-Automation-Test/README.md

 # DePaul-Cybersecurity-Automation-Test
-This is a sample readme
+This is a sample readme.
-Ryan a goat?
+Is Ryan a goat?